 From Fred Itua, Enugu

-EAD is the process of delineating the entire land area of the country into small geographical and demographic units called Enumeration Areas.
-The units comprise specified number of persons and households, which a team of enumerators can cover during a census.
+He described EAD as the process of delineating the entire land area of the country into small geographical and demographic units called enumeration areas.

-‘This is a pre-census activity.
+Said Ezeh: “This is a pre-census activity.
 Before the main national census will take place, you need to have the EAD.
 It is like someone building a house.
 You must first have a foundation.
 That’s what we are doing ahead of the census itself.
-Once the President issues a proclamation, we are ready to conduct a national census,’ Ezeh said.
+Once the President issues a proclamation, we are ready to conduct a national census.